pmorie/kubernetes/docs/proposals/volumes.md

 ### Ownership management

 Using the approach of a pod-level supplemental group to own volumes solves the problem in any of the cases of UID/GID combinations within a pod.
-Kubernetes should allocate a unique group for each pod so that a pod's volumes are usable by that pod's containers, but not by containers of another pod.
+Since this is the simplest approach that handles all use-cases, our solution will be made in terms of it.

-The supplemental group used to share volumes must be unique in a cluster.
+Eventually, Kubernetes should allocate a unique group for each pod so that a pod's volumes are usable by that pod's containers, but not by containers of another pod.
+The supplemental group used to share volumes must be unique in a multitenant cluster.
 If uniqueness is enforced at the host level, pods from one host may be able to use distributed filesystems meant for pods on another host.

 An admission controller could handle allocating groups for each pod and setting the group in the pod's security context.